necopinus/necopinus.xyz/digital-orrery/2018-06-16-rocky-mountain-national-park.md

 A chipmunk gazes out over Bear Lake in Rocky Mountain National Park.

 This critter just sat on the bench, looking out over the lake for probably something close to five minutes.
-When we got close, the chipmunk turned around to look at us… But then went back to looking out over the lake.
+When we got close, the chipmunk turned around to look at us...
+But then went back to looking out over the lake.

 ![A chipmunk sits on a simple wooden bench next to a mountain lake](assets/2018-06-16-rocky-mountain-national-park-08.webp)

 The chipmunk had been sitting the bench, looking out over Bear Lake for a couple of minutes.
-When we got close, the critter turned around to look at us… But then went back to looking out over the lake.
+When we got close, the critter turned around to look at us...
+But then went back to looking out over the lake.

 ![A chipmunk sits on a simple wooden bench, seemingly gazing out over a mountain lake](assets/2018-06-16-rocky-mountain-national-park-09.webp)

 A chipmunk gazes out over Bear Lake in Rocky Mountain National Park.

 This critter just sat on the bench, looking out over the lake for probably something close to five minutes.
-When we got close, the chipmunk turned around to look at us… But then went back to looking out over the lake.
+When we got close, the chipmunk turned around to look at us...
+But then went back to looking out over the lake.

 ![An animation of a chipmunk sits on a simple wooden bench, seemingly gazing out over a mountain lake](assets/2018-06-16-rocky-mountain-national-park-10.webp)